ylshaooo/keras-zero-shot-detection/README.md

     Left is FRCNN features and right is YOLO features.
 Apparently the feature are more clear for classification in two-stage models.
 We consider methods in the two-stage models in the future for better performance.

+- ### Feature Resampling

+    We finetune the zero-shot yolo model to obtain better embedding prediction by adding a feature resampling module, ROIAlign, proposed by [Mask R-CNN](https://arxiv.org/abs/1703.06870).
+    We call it Zero-Shot YOLO+.
+Actually, the model is no longer a standard one-stage detector.
+It got reasonable results but not very robust.
+We increase the MAP on VOC dataset by 2 percentage, i.e. 55.63%.
+The improvement work of model architecture and parameters will be continued.

 ---